strixPanahu/csci1620_lab12/README.md

 - [x] 5.
 Push your repository to your GitHub account.

-- [ ] 6.
+- [x] 6.
 Create a new branch named test on your local Git repository (make sure it’s set as the checkout branch — meaning any new changes are going to be saved to it moving forward).

-- [ ] 7.
+- [x] 7.
 Add docstrings and type hinting to the methods in television.py.

-- [ ] 8.
-Create anew python file called test_television.py.
-Write unit tests for the _init__, power, mute, channel_up, channel_down, volume_up, andvolume_down methods using the external pytest library (please follow the standards for naming unit test functions).
+- [x] 8.
+Create a new python file called test_television.py.
+Write unit tests for the __ init __, power, mute, channel_up, channel_down, volume_up, and volume_down methods using the external pytest library (please follow the standards for naming unit test functions).

-- [ ] 9.
+- [x] 9.
 Commit the changes to your test branch (At this point the test branch should only contain television.py and test_television.py.
 Don’t add any extra files or folders — meaning if more files other than television.py and test_television.py appear at the time of committing, make sure to uncheck them that way they are not part of the files saved to your repository).

-- [ ] 10.
+- [x] 10.
 Push the changes to your GitHub account repository.

-- [ ] 11.
+- [x] 11.
 Submit the link of your public remote repository.

 ## **Please note:**

-- [ ] 12.
+- [x] 12.
 Don’t merge the 2 branches (we need to check you followed the instructions).

-- [ ] 13.
+- [x] 13.
 Make sure any new changes to your code are pushed to the test branch.

-- [ ] 14.
+- [x] 14.
 Refer to the testing notes and lecture on how to work with the pytest library.

-- [ ] 15.
+- [x] 15.
 Things to test for in the various methods:

-	- [ ] a. init:
+	- [x] a. init:

-		- [ ] i.
+		- [x] i.
 The status, channel, and volume values.

-		- [ ] ii.
+		- [x] ii.
 Since you don’t have getter methods, you can use the __str__ method to check the tv values.

-	- [ ] b. power:
+	- [x] b. power:

-		- [ ] i.
+		- [x] i.
 The tv details when the tv is on.

-		- [ ] ii.
+		- [x] ii.
 The tv details when the tv is off.

-	- [ ] c. mute:
+	- [x] c. mute:

-		- [ ] i.
+		- [x] i.
 The tv details when the tv is on, volume increased once, and then tv muted.

-		- [ ] ii.
+		- [x] ii.
 The tv details when the tv is on and unmuted.

-		- [ ] iii.
+		- [x] iii.
 The tv details when the tv is off and muted.

-		- [ ] iv.
+		- [x] iv.
 The tv details when the tv is off and unmuted.

-	- [ ] d. channel_up:
+	- [x] d. channel_up:

-		- [ ] i.
+		- [x] i.
 The tv details when the tv is off and the channel has been increased.

-		- [ ] ii.
+		- [x] ii.
 The tv details when the tv is on and the channel has been increased.

-		- [ ] iii.
+		- [x] iii.
 The tv details when the tv is on and one has increased the channel past the maximum value.

-	- [ ] e. channel_down:
+	- [x] e. channel_down:

-		- [ ] i.
+		- [x] i.
 The tv details when the tv is off and the channel has been decreased.

-		- [ ] ii.
+		- [x] ii.
 The tv details when the tv is on and one has decreased the channel past the minimum value.

-	- [ ] f. volume_up:
+	- [x] f. volume_up:

-		- [ ] i.
+		- [x] i.
 The tv details when the tv is off and the volume has been increased.

-		- [ ] ii.
+		- [x] ii.
 The tv details when the tv is on and the volume has been increased.

-		- [ ] iii.
+		- [x] iii.
 The tv details when the tv is on, muted, and the volume has been increased.

-		- [ ] iv.
+		- [x] iv.
 The tv details when the tv is on and one has increased the volume past the maximum value.

-	- [ ] g. volume_down:
+	- [x] g. volume_down:

-		- [ ] i.
+		- [x] i.
 The tv details when the tv is off and the volume has been decreased.

-		- [ ] ii.
+		- [x] ii.
 The tv details when the tv is on and the volume has been decreased (increase the volume to the maximum before decreasing to see the decreasing effect).

-		- [ ] iii.
+		- [x] iii.
 The tv details when the tv is on, muted, and the volume has been decreased.

-		- [ ] iv.
+		- [x] iv.
 The tv details when the tv is on and one has decreased the volume past the minimum value.

 * The GitHub repository link can be found here: